-Person of Danish origin are person who, regardless of birthplace have at least one parent who are both Danish citizen and born in Denmak.
+Person of Danish origin are person who, regardless of birthplace have at least one parent who are both Danish citizen and born in Denmark.

+2b) What is the majority ethnic group in the city and what percentage of the city population does it represent?

+Persons with Danish origin: 77,85 %
-(Source: Statistics Denmark) 2b) What is the majority ethnic group in the city and what percentage of the city population does it represent?
-77,74 % (Persons with Danish origin) (Source: Statistics Denmark StatBank Denmark) 2c) What is the percentage of non-nationals resident in the city (if such data is available)?
-14,12% (All people with another citizenship than Danish.
-This includes Native Danes with foreigner citizenship = 1218 people.
-It also includes 9181 second generation descendants of immigrants.
-It includes 72,8 % of all immigrants) (Source: Statistics Denmark, StatBank Denmark) 2d) What is the percentage of foreign-born nationals resident in the city (if such data is available)?
-4,56% (Immigrants with Danish citizenship) (Source: Statistics Denmark StatBank Denmark) 2e) What is the percentage of people who are second or third generation migrants (if such data is available)?
-Second generation descendants of immigrants: 5,47 % (no data for 3 rd generation (Source: Statistics Denmark StatBank Denmark) 2f) What are the most important minority groups in your city (representing more than 5% of the overall population)?
-Please give the origin of the groups and their size in % of the population (or alternatively absolute number) All minority groups, as defined by country of origin, represent less than 2 %

-Immigrants and descendants with origin in Pakistan: 1,63 % (Source: Statistics Denmark StatBank Denmark)

-If data is unavailable on the questions above, please provide any relevant data you can find Largest groups as defined by country of origin:

-Immigrants and descendants with origin in Turkey: 1,45 % (Source: Statistics Denmark StatBank Denmark)
+2c) What is the percentage of non-nationals resident in the city (if such data is available)?
+Foreign citizens: 13,97 % 2d) What is the percentage of foreign-born nationals resident in the city (if such data is available)?
+Foreign citizens who are immigrants: 12,13 % 2e) What is the percentage of people who are second or third generation migrants (if such data is available)?
+Second generation descendants of immigrants: 5,41 % (no data for 3 rd generation) 2f) What are the most important minority groups in your city (representing more than 5% of the overall population)?
+Please give the origin of the groups and their size in % of the population (or alternatively absolute number) All minority groups, as defined by country of origin, represent less than 2 % If data is unavailable on the questions above, please provide any relevant data you can find Largest groups as defined by country of origin: Immigrants and descendants with origin in Pakistan: 1,63 % Immigrants and descendants with origin in Turkey: 1,48 %